 Using this evidence, the pro bono team created and filed an amicus brief that demonstrated the fallacy of the State Plan’s argument.

-While the Fourth Circuit has not yet ruled on the case, Lambda Legal was thrilled with the brief, saying, “The McDermott team has simply done SUPERB work.
-The pro bono review of our documents alone was an enormous lift… But the brief itself is a tour de force, and makes an irreplaceable contribution to the appeal.”
+While the Fourth Circuit has not yet ruled on the case, Lambda Legal was thrilled with the resulting brief, saying, “The McDermott team has simply done SUPERB work.
+The pro bono review of our documents alone was an enormous lift, and a very generous project for the Firm to take on.
+But the brief itself is just a tour de force, and makes an irreplaceable contribution to the appeal.”

 Because they were impressed by the McDermott team’s work on the amicus brief, Lambda Legal asked us to expand our involvement, helping them represent the plaintiffs in the underlying case—current and former state employees and their children who were denied coverage under the State Plan.